shabin5785/Golang_notes/Go_4.md

 -Interfaces make the code more flexible, scalable and it’s a way to achieve polymorphism in Golang.
 Instead of requiring a particular type, interfaces allow to specify that only some behaviour is needed

+-No particular implementation is enforced.
+It’s enough that type defines methods with desired names and signatures (input and output parameters) to say it implements (satisfies) an interface: